Monitor temperature and prevent freezing pipes in your home

 Temperature sensors alert you to drastic changes

 Sensaphone devices connect to multiple temperature sensors, so they can monitor room temperatures in more than one area.
 The temperature sensors are rugged enough to monitor susceptible unheated and often dirty areas, such as crawlspaces or attics.
 You can set a temperature limit for each sensor.
-Should the temperature fall below that limit, the device will send an alert by phone call, email or text.
+If the temperature falls below that limit, the device will send an alert by phone call, email or text.
 Systems are available with hardwired or wireless sensors.

 In addition to temperature, Sensaphone devices can also monitor other environmental conditions important to homeowners.
 You’ll receive an alert for power failures, humidity and water around sinks.
 The systems can also monitor changes in your hot water heater and sumps.